sbstjn/cra-serverless/README.md

 Whenever you search for **server-side rendering** of React applications, you will read it's hard to accomplish. **But why?** Most probably, you'll end up with frameworks like [razzle](https://github.com/jaredpalmer/razzle) or [Next.js](https://nextjs.org/) only because you wanted a little bit of pre-rendered HTML for your React application.

-The idea of **cra-serverless** is pretty simple: Use your existing, default, unejected, and unpatched [create-react-app][cra] and replace `BrowserRouter` with `StaticRouter`, deploy it to AWS Lambda, and finally put a CDN in front of it.
+The idea of **cra-serverless** is pretty simple: Use your existing, un-ejected, and unpatched [create-react-app][cra] and replace `BrowserRouter` with `StaticRouter`, deploy it to AWS Lambda, and finally put a CDN in front of it.
 You'll have your same React SPA, but now you can have pre-rendered HTML content for all routes in your application.
 This event works fine with frameworks like [styled-components][sc] or [apollo client][apollo] for using [GraphQL on AppSync][appsync].

 ![React SPA with serverless pre-rendering](./aws/overview.png)